What a Big Beak You Have!

 Into the nest the females can deposit 1-5 white eggs but the average is 4.
 The average time until the eggs hatch is about 30 days.

 The parents go out to eat and come back to feed the chicks by regurgitating some of their food.
 By 3 to 4 months it’s time for the chicks to move out.
 Sometimes they may stay in the territory of their parents for up to a year.
 In a normal year 3 chicks would be the maximum raised.
 If the rainfall is incredibly good all of the chicks in the nest may be raised.

 What does the Black-Necked Stork do during its day?

 The black necked stork makes a range of calls, mainly a guttural grunt.
 They will also snap or clack their bills.

 BirdLife International.
 2016.
 Ephippiorhynchus asiaticus.
 The IUCN Red List of Threatened Species 2016: e.T22697702A93631316. https://dx.doi.org/10.2305/IUCN.UK.2016-3.RLTS.T22697702A93631316.en.
-Downloaded on 15 December 2020.
+Accessed on 15 May 2023.